totalhack/zillion/docs/markdown/readme_intro.md

   from a "date" column
 * Save and share report specifications
 * Utilize ad hoc or public datasources, tables, and fields to enrich reports
+* Query your warehouse with natural language (NLP extension)
+* Leverage AI to bootstrap your warehouse configurations (NLP extension)